ni7r0g3n/react-context-menu/README.md

 ### News:

+`v0.2.2`

+- **Bugfix:** fixed a bug that prevented the menu from opening in the right spot when the document was scrollable.
+Refer to the [Additional Props](/react-context-menu/docs/Additional%20Props) page for more info.

 `v0.2.0`

 **Dynamic positioning:** now the context menu will open around the cursor depending on the available space.
 No more squashed menus.